lupyuen/lupyuen.github.io/src/nuttx.md

 Conceptually yes!
 Rust Embedded HAL was created to allow Rust Drivers and Apps to be __portable across all Microcontroller Platforms__.

+_Can we port Rust Embedded HAL to NuttX?_

+We could __wrap the NuttX POSIX Interface__ into a Rust Embedded HAL.

+This means that we build a layer of code that translates the Rust Embedded HAL Interface into the NuttX POSIX Interface.

+And the Rust Embedded HAL for NuttX might be __portable across all NuttX platforms__.
+Thanks to POSIX Compatibility!

 TODO

 Implement Rust Embedded HAL on NuttX

-We could wrap the POSIX Interface into a __Rust Embedded HAL__ that's familiar to many Rust coders.

-And the Rust Embedded HAL might be __portable across all NuttX platforms__.
-Thanks to POSIX Compatibility!

 Might become a friendlier API for NuttX